nextstrain/nextclade/docs/user/migration-v3.md

 ##### Migration paths for dataset maintainers

-If you have a custom dataset for Nextclade v2 and want to migrate it to Nextclade v3, then please follow [Nextclade dataset curation guide](https://github.com/nextstrain/nextclade_data/blob/master/docs/migration-guide-v3.md).
+If you have a custom dataset for Nextclade v2 and want to migrate it to Nextclade v3, then please follow [Nextclade dataset migration guide](https://github.com/nextstrain/nextclade_data/blob/master/docs/migration-guide-v3.md).

 We also invite you to consider submitting your dataset for potential inclusion to the Nextclade community datasets collection, so that it is visible in the list in Nextclade CLI and Nextclade Web.
 You can find relevant instructions in the [Nextclade dataset curation guide](https://github.com/nextstrain/nextclade_data/blob/master/docs/dataset-curation-guide.md).